m0sa/m0sa.github.io/content/posts/2019-02-msbuild-global-properties-defineconstants.md

 In the end the TIL was: if a property is a global property, and you pass it to MSBuild via command-line args, the value passed in is used, regardless of what your build scripts do.

-I've came up with a trivial example to explain to the team, what was going on in MSBuild:
+I've come up with a trivial example to explain to the team, what was going on in MSBuild:

 ![MSBuild Global Property Example](https://i.stack.imgur.com/M9EYD.png)